RSV INFORMATION HUB

 How does it work?

-This vaccine trains the individual’s immune system to produce antibodies.
+This vaccine is given as a single dose and trains the individual’s immune system to produce antibodies.

 During the final weeks of pregnancy, the individual will pass the antibodies to the infant, which protects the infant against RSV once they are born.